Depression. Causes, symptoms, treatment of the disease

 • The pace of his vital activity slows down.
 A person spends more time alone, sitting in front of a TV or computer monitor.

-The last signs (lack of self-preservation, loss of meaning in life, suicidal tendencies) are signs of chronic depression and severe alcoholism.
+The latter signs (lack of self-preservation, loss of meaning in life, suicidal tendencies) are signs of chronic depression and severe alcoholism.
 When they appear, immediate medical and psychological assistance is indicated.
 In such a situation, the patient is not able to cope with the problem on his own.

-Varieties of depression
+Types of depression

 • short-term disorder, mild form;